rdemers/org-rd-fullstack-springboot-nuxt/doc/ocidev.md

 ![alt text](./asserts/ocidev-efficient-layers.drawio.png "efficient-way")

 The containerized application has multiple layers.
-The first is a base image from the middleware team.
+The first is a base image from the devops (middleware) team.
 It embeds an OS and its software components (commands, JVM and others).
 Subsequently, several layers are used to make this application image efficient.
 The number of layers depends on the context of your application.
 The layers are ordered according to the frequency of application changes: from “least frequent” to “most frequent”.
 A layer is rebuilt only if its software components change.
 However, if a layer changes, then the upper layers will also be rebuilt.
 This approach makes it possible to address the issues that we have previously identified.
 Resources are used efficiently.

 ### Builder